Edge-decompositions of $O(m)$-edge-connected graphs into isomorphic copies of a fixed tree of size $m$: Preliminary results: -equitable factorizations with large minimum degrees

-The following theorem can guarantor the existence of a factorization satisfying Theorem~\ref{intro:thm:equitable:decomposition}, provided that $G$ is highly edge-connected.
-In Section~\ref{sec:equitable coloring}, we introducing a partition-connected version for the following theorem using two recent results in~\cite{Complementary, P}.
-This version is the core of our result which can guarantee the existence of factors $G_i$ having large minimum degree provided that $G$ has large minimum degree. \begin{thm}{\rm (Merker \cite{Merker-2017})} {For any two positive integers $m$ and $\lambda$, there exists a positive integer $f(m,\lambda)$ such that the following holds: If $m, m_1\ldots, m_b$ are positive integers satisfying $m> \sum_{1\le i\le b }m_i$, then every bipartite $G$ with bipartition $(X,Y)$ in which each vertex in $X$ has degree divisible by $m$ can be decomposed into $b+1$ $\lambda$-edge-connected factors $G_0, \ldots, G_{b}$ satisfying the following properties: \begin{enumerate}{ \item [$\bullet$] For each $v\in X$, $d_{G_i}(v)=\frac{m_i}{m}d_G(v)$, when $i\in\{1,\ldots, b\}$. \item [$\bullet$] For each $v\in Y$, $d_{G_i}(v)$ is divisible by $m_i$, when $i\in\{1,\ldots, b\}$. }\end{enumerate} }\end{thm} Note that the upper on $f(m,\lambda)$ that is implicitly introduced in~\cite{Merker-2017} is the following number which $k$ is maximum of all the product of all $\prod_{i=1}^bm_i$ taken over all such positive integers $m_i$ satisfying $\sum_{i=1}^b m_i<m$.
-Is is not hard to check that $(\lambda+k)m^m\le f_k(m,\lambda) \le (\lambda+k)m^{4m}$.
-In Section~\ref{sec:equitable coloring}, we also replace the quadratic upper bound of $m^2(\lambda+3)$ on this parameter.
+The following theorem was originally introduced by Merker~(2017) for finding edge-decompositions of graphs into homomorphic copies of a fixed tree.
+Shortly thereafter, it was used for proving Theorem~\ref{intro:thm:proving-conjecture}.
+In this section, we formulate an explicit linear upper bound on $f(m,0)$ provided that the ratio of $m_b/m_0$ is small enough and all integers $m_1,\ldots, m_{b}$ are equal to $2$, except possibly $m_b$.
+In addition, we strengthen it to guarantee the existence of factors $G_i$ having large minimum degrees whenever $G$ itself has large enough minimum degree.
+This feature plays an important role in the proof of Theorems~\ref{intro:thm:quadratic}. \begin{thm}{\rm (\cite[Theorem 3.3]{Merker-2017})} {For any two positive integers $m$ and $\lambda$, there exists a positive integer $f(m,\lambda)$ such that the following holds: If $m, m_0,\ldots, m_b$ are positive integers satisfying $m= \sum_{0\le i\le b }m_i$, then every $f(m,\lambda)$-edge-connected bipartite simple graph $G$ with bipartition $(X,Y)$ in which each vertex in $X$ has degree divisible by $m$ can be edge-decomposed into $\lambda$-edge-connected factors $G_0, \ldots, G_{b}$ satisfying the following properties: \begin{enumerate}{ \item [$\bullet$] For each $v\in X$, $d_{G_i}(v)=\frac{m_i}{m}d_G(v)$, when $i\in\{0,\ldots, b\}$. \item [$\bullet$] For each $v\in Y$, $d_{G_i}(v)$ is divisible by $m_i$, when $i\in\{1,\ldots, b\}$. }\end{enumerate} }\end{thm}